 Once you have targeted people to like your page (I would suggest people who live in your city, to entice their friends and relatives to stay with you) you can “drip-feed” pictures, good reviews, and other “shareable” news to your audience.
 Here’s an image of how one of my pictures went viral:

 People love pictures.
 This is partly why apartments and hotels that have great pictures get more bookings.

 Take every opportunity to take unique, eye-catching photos in and around your property.
 Or in addition, you could post photos of events or relevant pictures of the city where your Airbnb property is located.
 Essentially anything that will engage your users and drive them back to your own website will be good to do.

-Most people don’t realize this, but Pinterest is actually more of a search engine than a picture sharing platform (like Instagram).
-You can use the same pictures you take for Instagram and have pins which link back to your website.
+Most people don’t realize this, but Pinterest is actually more of a search engine than a picture-sharing platform (like Instagram).
+You can use the same pictures you take for Instagram and have pins that link back to your website.
 The traffic is actually very good from this platform – done right.
 Probably better than Facebook.

 6. Use Google my Business

 Google my business is great because it allows you to verify your property (google sends you a code through the mail) and then you can have your property show up in map search results, you can add a website and an address, and Google will automatically pull in reviews from other websites like booking.com and TripAdvisor.
 Put simply it’s a great source of bookings.